ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 Formally, a model is **one specific** $m \\in M$ that has been found upon learning.
 However, often "model" is used to denote a generic (e.g., still untrained/unfitted) artifact.
 - "fit *the* model": a model exists before fitting (e.g., before the learning phase)
-- "learng *a* model": the model is the outcome of the learning phase
+- "learn *a* model": the model is the outcome of the learning phase

 ---